Russian court fines opposition leader Alexei Navalny over protest

-MOSCOW (Reuters) - A court on Monday fined Russian opposition leader Alexei Navalny 20,000 roubles ($352.20) for his role in organizing what the authorities said was an illegal protest in Moscow on Sunday.
+MOSCOW, March 27 (Reuters) - A court on Monday fined Russian opposition leader Alexei Navalny 20,000 roubles ($352.20) for his role in organising what the authorities said was an illegal protest in Moscow on Sunday.

 The same court was due, later on Monday, to consider a separate charge against him of disobeying a police officer.